Anxiety Disorders Diagnosis and Treatment

 Specific Phobias

 Each phobia or fear of those specific situations has its unique terms.
 For instance, claustrophobia describes the fear of confined spaces, while acrophobia is the fear of heights.
 People experiencing specific phobias may have problems functioning normally due to those fears.
-Some also develop physical symptoms like rapid heartbeat, breathing problems, or profuse sweating.
+Some individuals also develop physical symptoms like rapid heartbeat, breathing problems, or profuse sweating.

 Substance-induced Anxiety Disorder